29jm/29jm.github.io/_posts/2019-09-29-userspace.markdown

 assembly in in Bochs to get `yield` to work.
 Only then, I started implementing a `putchar` syscall.
-First, I needed to make my TTY work in processes, which involved mapping it somewhere, I decided to put it [in my kernel heap][ttyp remap].
+First, I needed to make my TTY work in processes, which involved mapping it somewhere, I decided to put it [in my kernel heap][tty remap].
 Tada, I can print again!
 I should have started by doing that, it would have made a lot of debugging easier; but then again I've learned __a lot__ of assembly without it.
 Implementing the syscall was trivial after that, and I was able to get my first "Hellow world" from userspace.